 Carry out human rights education

-NHRI’s undertake research, provide documentation, training and education in human rights.
-This also involves informing the public; arranging and engaging in discussions, dialogues, roundtables and meetings, as well as disseminating human rights publications.
+NHRI’s undertake research, provide documentation, training, and education in human rights.
+This also involves informing the public; to arrange and engage in discussions, dialogues, round-tables and meetings, as well as disseminating human rights publications.

 To obtain an A-accreditation it is not compulsory for the NHRI to have the mandate to receive and address individual complaints.
 However, some NHRIs do receive, investigate, and resolve complaints.